 - we will ensure we provide you with the space away from public areas for you to talk - we will listen without judgement and endeavour to respect your wishes and feelings - we want you to feel safe and we will be honest about our duty to prioritise your wellbeing and longer term safety, this means, depending on the circumstances, we cannot offer you total confidentiality.
 We understand that this may create uncertainty, but we are confident that often when matters are dealt with as they emerge the longer-term prospects can be much improved for you and your family - we will respect your place but if we consider that you have suffered significant harm or are at risk of harm we will need to share this information so that you and your family can be offered the right support.
-We will be clear on what information needs to be shared, with whom and how it might be used - when the concerns suggest you may benefit from early help support this may include considering support to your parents and carers with matters that will improve your situation - we will provide a named mentor for you so that you can have the confidence and trust to know that you have someone to go to at school if you are feeling vulnerable and experiencing difficulties - We will provide assemblies, PSHE lessons and opportunities to talk about your safety with members of staff - your education and welfare is important to us and we want to reassure you that your experience at school remains positive and you feel safe.
+We will be clear on what information needs to be shared, with whom and how it might be used - when the concerns suggest you may benefit from early help support this may include considering support to your parents and carers with matters that will improve your situation - we will provide a named mentor for you so that you can have the confidence and trust to know that you have someone to go to at school if you are feeling vulnerable and experiencing difficulties - your education and welfare is important to us and we want to reassure you that your experience at school remains positive and you feel safe.